fearyan/Shamir-Secret-Sharing/README.md

 - `Verification.java` – Double-checks the math, because trust issues.
 - `pom.xml` – Maven config (if you're feeling fancy).
 - `README.md` – This file.
 You're reading it.
 Meta, right?
+- `LICENSE` – MIT, so you can fork, star, and remix to your heart's content.

+---

+## 🧠 The Math-y Bit

+We use Lagrange interpolation to reconstruct the polynomial.
+It's like assembling IKEA furniture, but with more Greek letters and less Allen keys.
+For a degree m polynomial, you need m+1 points.
+We plug in x=0 to get the secret (the constant term).

+### Plain English: How Lagrange Interpolation Works
+Imagine you have a bunch of dots on a graph, and you want to draw a single smooth curve (polynomial) that passes through all of them.
+Lagrange interpolation is the recipe for that curve!
+For each point, it builds a "mini-polynomial" that is 1 at that point and 0 at all the others, then adds them all up (weighted by the y-values).
+Plug in x=0, and boom: you get the secret.

 ---